A Name-Encoding for URIs

 - Every existing percent-encoded value in the URI (using the

-'%' character as an escape) is normalized to use the lowercase hexadecimal form.
+'%'character as an escape) is normalized to use the lowercase hexadecimal form. - The URI scheme separator

-- Every path separator
+':'is replaced by the hyphen character'-'(U+002D). - Every path separator

-- Every remaining character that is not one of
+'/'in the URI scheme-specific part is replaced by the hyphen character'-'(U+002D). - Every remaining character that is not one of

-'0'-'9', 'a'-'z', 'A'-'Z', '-', or '_' is encoded by escaping each byte of the UTF-8 encoding of the character, using the '_' character (U+005F) as an escape followed by the two-character hexadecimal representation of the byte value in lowercase.
+'0'-'9','a'-'z','A'-'Z','-', or'_'is encoded by escaping each byte of the UTF-8 encoding of the character, using the'_'character (U+005F) as an escape followed by the two-character hexadecimal representation of the byte value in lowercase.

 The character-encoding in step 3 is identical to URI-encoding of reserved characters, except that the '_' character is used in place of the '%' character and the hex representation must be in lowercase.